Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 Let $\Delta_N$ be the symmetric Laplace-Beltrami operator on the 3D shape $N$. $\Delta_N$ admits an eigendecomposition with non-negative eigenvalues $0=\lambda_0<\lambda_1\leq\dots$ and corresponding orthogonal eigenfunctions $\psi_j\colon N\to\IR$ such that $\Delta_N\psi_j=\lambda_j\psi_j$.
 For the definition of our feature maps, we consider multi-dimensional spectral descriptors, \ie, features constructed as functions of $\lambda_j$ and $\psi_j$.
 Note that, since $\Delta_N$ is invariant to isometric transformations of $N$, the derived spectral descriptors also inherit this invariance.

 Popular spectral features are the scaled Heat Kernel Signature (HKS)~\cite{sun09} and the Wave Kernel Signature (WKS)~\cite{aubry11},

-which we denote as $f_N^\text{HKS}\colon N\to\IR^d$ and $f_N^\text{WKS}\colon N\to\IR^d$ respectively.
-In our experiments we used $d=100$ and default values as described in the respective papers.
+where $k=1,\hdots, d$ are the dimensions of the descriptors describing.
+In our experiments, we used $d = 100$ and the parameters $t_1,\hdots, t_d$ of HKS and $e_1, \hdots, e_d, \sigma$ of WKS were taken as suggested by the respective authors.
 All descriptors were normalized to have maximum value 1 in order to improve their robustness.

 For the 2D case, designing features that can be compared to their 3D counterparts can be a challenging task.
 The difficulty is exacerbated here because the shapes are allowed to deform.
 To this end, we consider the solid $U$ of $M$, \ie, $\partial U=M$ (cf. Definition~\ref{def:shape}).
 In other words, we model the 2D query as a flat 2-manifold \emph{with} boundary.
 This new manifold can be regarded as a nearly isometric transformation (due to flatness and possibly a change in pose) of a {\em portion} of the full 3D target (see Fig.~\ref{fig:flatness}).
 Taking this perspective allows us to leverage some recent advances in partial 3D matching~\cite{rodola15}, namely that partiality transformations of a surface preserve the Laplacian eigenvalues and eigenfunctions, up to some bounded perturbation.